llvm/llvm-project/amd/device-libs/doc/OCML.md

 - Exactly one of `oclc_wavefrontsize64_on.amdgcn.bc` or `oclc_wavefrontsize64_off.amdgcn.bc` depending on the kernel's requirements
 - Exactly one of `oclc_isa_version_XYZ.amdgcn.bc` where XYZ is the suffix of the `gfxXYZ` target name the kernel is being compiled for.

-If these rules are not follows, link time or execution time errors may result.
+If these rules are not followed, link time or execution time errors may result.

 ### Versioning